 One more distinction between them is in chapter 14 verse 37, “If any man think himself to be a prophet or spiritual, let him acknowledge the things that write are the commandments of the Lord.”
 Paul says, “If anybody claims to be a prophet, make sure that what he says agrees with what the apostles wrote.”
 So the prophets were subject to the apostles.
 They were secondary to the apostles.

-Now next Lord’s day morning we will find the second phase, where the Lord gives to the church evangelists, who wear bright suits and wave their arms, and more conservative types with glasses, who are teaching pastors.
-Now their purpose...their purpose is evangelism, edification, and exhortation.
+Now next Lord’s Day morning we will find the second phase, where the Lord gives to the church evangelists, who wear bright suits and wave their arms and more conservative types with glasses, who are teaching pastors.
+Now their purpose – their purpose is evangelism, edification, and exhortation.
 You see?
-It’s building upon the foundation, Revelation, and confirmation.
+It’s building upon the foundation, revelation, and confirmation.
 And what is its purpose?
 To equip the church, not with doctrine, but with what?
-Effective ministry; to take the doctrine already given and pour it into the lives of the people, so they can minister with affect.
-And the result of it all is to be this...and this is what we’ll get into as we continue in our study...that the church; the building, be full of people mutually ministering their abilities together, so that when the world looks at us they don’t see a building, they see a body.
+Effective ministry, to take the doctrine already given and pour it into the lives of the people so they can minister with effect.
+And the result of it all is to be this – and this is what we’ll get into as we continue in our study.
+That the church, the building, be full of people mutually ministering their abilities together, so that when the world looks at us they don’t see a building, they see a body.
 That’s the purpose.
-Now all of that comes together to fulfill the significance of the ministry's spiritual gifts.
+Now all of that comes together to fulfill the significance of the ministry of spiritual gifts.
+Let’s pray.

-Help me, Father, and all the other gifted men You’ve given to this assembly and to Your church worldwide, to fulfill our part in perfecting the saints, that they may do the work of the ministry, that the body might be built up, that when the church is seen by the world.
-They don’t see a building; they see a body, Jesus Christ Himself, in whose name we pray.
+Thank You, our Father, for our fellowship this morning.
+Thank You for being our teacher.
+Help us to be wise students and obedient ones and to know the joy and the blessing that You alone give to those who are faithful to fulfill the ministry of giftness.
+Help me, Father, and all the other gifted men You’ve given to this assembly and to Your church worldwide, to fulfill our part in perfecting the saints, that they may do the work of the ministry, that the body might be built up, that when the church is seen by the world, they don’t see a building, they see a body, Jesus Christ Himself, in whose name we pray.
 Amen.